savonet/book/audio.md

 This source may control its own latency and cannot be used with this operator.
 ```

-The fix is to wrap the hardware source in a `buffer()`, which decouples it from
+The fix is to wrap the hardware source in a `buffer()`, which gives the operator
-the downstream operator's clock:
+a source it can read at its own pace:

 ```{.liquidsoap include="liq/clock-crossfade-fix.liq" from=1}
 ```

 #### Decoupling latencies

-Beyond avoiding conflicts, explicit clock separation is useful for isolating
+Clocks are also worth separating when no conflict is involved, in order to keep
-slow or unreliable I/O from the rest of the graph.
-Consider a microphone being
+a slow or unreliable output away from the rest of the script.
+Consider a
-saved to a backup file and streamed to Icecast simultaneously:
+microphone which we save to a backup file and stream to Icecast at the same
+time:

 ```{.liquidsoap include="liq/clock-decoupling.liq" from=1}
 ```

-All sources here share the ALSA clock.
-If the Icecast connection is slow or
+All the sources here share the ALSA clock.
+When the Icecast connection is slow
-drops, it stalls the ALSA clock — causing gaps in the backup file and
+or drops, it holds the ALSA clock back, which leaves gaps in the backup file and
-potentially dropping microphone frames.
-Wrapping the Icecast output in a
+loses microphone frames.
+Wrapping the Icecast output in a `buffer()` puts the
-`buffer()` puts it in a separate clock:
+Icecast output in a clock of its own:

 ```{.liquidsoap include="liq/clock-decoupling2.liq" from=1}
 ```

-The ALSA clock now advances independently: microphone recording and file backup
+The ALSA clock now advances on its own, and the recording and the backup file
-are unaffected by network problems on the Icecast side.
-The `mksafe` is
+are unaffected by whatever happens on the network.
+The `mksafe` is necessary
-necessary because the buffered side runs in a different clock: if `mic` becomes
+because the buffered side runs in a different clock: when `mic` becomes
-unavailable, the Icecast output needs a safe fallback.
+unavailable, the Icecast output needs something to play.

 #### Encoding in parallel

-Each clock runs in its own thread, so sources in different clocks can encode
+Clocks advance independently of each other, so sources which live in different
-simultaneously on separate CPU cores.
-This is particularly valuable for video
+clocks encode at the same time, on different cores.
+This is worth doing for video,
-encoding, the most CPU-intensive part of a streaming workflow.
+which is by far the most expensive thing a streaming script does.

 Consider encoding two video files:

 ```{.liquidsoap include="liq/clock-parallel-encodings.liq" from=1}
 ```

-Since `a` and `b` share the same default clock, they encode sequentially on a
+Since `a` and `b` share the same clock, they are encoded one after the other, on
-single core:
+a single core:

 ![](img/encoding1.png)

-Assigning `b` to its own clock with `clock.assign_new`:
+We can give `b` a clock of its own with
+`clock.assign_new`\indexop{clock.assign\_new}:

 ```{.liquidsoap include="liq/clock-parallel-encodings2.liq" from=1}
 ```

-allows both encoders to run in parallel, often doubling throughput:
+which lets both encoders run at the same time, and often doubles the throughput:

 ![](img/encoding2.png)

-If both outputs encode a common source, a `buffer()` is still required to
+If both outputs encode a common source, a `buffer()` is still required to bridge
-bridge the clocks:
+the two clocks:

 ```{.liquidsoap include="liq/clock-parallel-encodings3.liq" from=1}
 ```

-In this case, small glitches are possible if the two clocks drift enough to
+In this case, small glitches are possible when the two clocks drift enough to
 overflow or underflow the buffer.

+Incidentally, the FFmpeg encoders decide by themselves how many threads they
+use, and they generally decide well.
+Pass `threads=1` to an encoder when you
+would rather keep the cores for something else, for instance when several
+encoders already run in parallel as above.
+The setting
+`settings.ffmpeg.scaling_threads` does the same for the rescaling of video
+frames, which happens outside of the encoders.

 ### Offline processing {#sec:offline-processing}